 Although it depends on the soil profile and availability of water, the root system of a mature cherry tree can reach a maximum spread of up to 3x the height of the tree.

-Despite the far-reaching nature of a cherry tree’s root system, the growth is not considered invasive because it often depends on soil conditions.
-Invasive trees will thrive in a variety of soil conditions and can be difficult to get rid of.
+Despite the far-reaching nature of a cherry tree’s root system, the growth is considered moderately invasive because it often depends on soil conditions.

 On the other hand, cherry trees need well-aerated, non-peaty soil for quick growth.
 They’ll grow to meet their needs but do not have the root strength to directly invade sewer pipes or cause cracks in the foundation.

 How Deep Do Cherry Tree Roots Grow?

-Cherry trees typically have shallow roots, with 90% of the roots found in the first 2′ of soil.
-Other, deeper roots can be found in 12-16″, with some reaching up to 3′ deep.
-While many factors contribute to the depth of cherry tree roots, the main factors are the soil’s water, nutrients, and looseness.
+Cherry trees typically have shallow roots, with 90% of the roots found in the first 2 feet of soil.
+Other, deeper roots can be found in 12-16″, with some reaching up to 3 feet deep.